bike-barn/hermit/README.md

 you report it by emailing hermit@zephyrizing.net.
 For more details please see our [Reporting Guide][reporting].

-First, please take a look at our
+To get started, please take a look at our [Contribution Guidelines][contributing].
-[Contribution Guidelines][contributing].
 Next, probably check out our [Waffle.io][waffle] board, and look at the size 1 issues in the To-Do column.
 From there, the standard "[fork], [branch], [code],